Research Report

 1 Introduction

 The fishing sector is one of Malagasy economy pillars like in many African coasts.
 The fishing remains a main economic activity (Henderson et al., 2008; Akhilesh et al., 2011; Ontomwa et al., 2019) thanks to the continental shelf rich in marine biodiversity.
-The fishing activity constitutes an important income source to Figureht against poverty and to supply population of animal origin proteins (Henderson et al., 2008; MPRH, 2012; Gerami and Dastbaz, 2013; Beedessee et al., 2015; Gore et al., 2019; Obiero MO et al., 2019).
+The fishing activity constitutes an important income source to Figureht against poverty and to supply population of animal origin proteins (Henderson et al., 2008; MPRH, 2012; Gerami and Dastbaz, 2013; Beedessee et al., 2015; Gore et al., 2019; Obiero et al., 2019).
 However, under demographic pressure on coastal zones, withdrawals from resources have exceeded the capacity to renew stocks.
 Therefore, most of marine natural resources (Akhilesh et al., 2011; Fischer et al., 2012; Davis, 2022) are threatened by overexploitation and deterioration of environmental conditions (Badjeck et al, 2011).
 Thus, the fishery products are reduced and one finds certain species scarcity (Jaquemet, 2024).
 The main reasons of that economic issue are insufficient resources for coastal surveillance and the climate change (Badjeck et al., 2011; Wu, 2024).
 Protection directive closures (MPRH, 2012; IUCN, 2014; National Assembly, 2015; Kaaya, 2019; Chauveau, 2024) are needed to preserve environmental halieutic resources (FAO, 2009) notably to help Madagascar coastal regions to meet their needs through fishing, processing and the sale of fishery products.
 Hence, relevant halieutic resource management closes and directives justified by the existence of protected areas (FAPBM, 2014) are required for certain types of fisheries.
 The present research work objective is to ensure the sustainable and rational exploitation of fishery resources by ensuring an increase in catch yields of fishermen in the Loky-Manambato marine protected area (LM-MPA) (FAPBM, 2014).
 The artisanal passive engine-based fishing has existed for a long time in the LM-MPA villages.
 The local authority administrator is facing up to problems relating to the difficulty of respecting the regulations in force and the overexploitation of fishery resources.
 Therefore, the fishing products quality and quantity are reduced.
 With the aim of safeguarding the marine environment and managing existing aquatic halieutic resources, this work provides analyzes on the current management mode while subsequently putting forward proposals for the fishing technique improvement.
 The research specific objectives consist of fishing product identification, gear and capture fishing technique understanding, noticing problems related to the way aquatic resources and determination of current state of fishing resources as the insufficiencies of data necessary to act effectively in order to improve the fishery sustainable management existing type.

 2 Artisanal Fishing Techniques in LM-MPA Villages